VSDash/dotfiles/README.md

 The install script will:
 - Install Homebrew (macOS/Linux)
-- Install packages from Brewfile
+- Install packages from Brewfile (OS-aware: skips GUI apps on Linux)
 - Create symlinks to dotfiles
 - Set up shell configurations
+- Set up mise with global tools
-- Apply macOS defaults (if on macOS)
+- Apply macOS defaults (macOS only)

+**Note:** The script is cross-platform compatible and handles errors gracefully.
+On Linux, it will skip macOS-specific GUI applications (casks) automatically.

 ### Manual Bootstrap (Symlink Only)